risherlock/FloatSat/README.md

 1. **VS Code:** ```sudo snap install code```
 2. **GNU Toolchain:** ```sudo apt-get install gcc-arm-none-eabi gdb-multiarch```
-3. **OpenOCD:** It is to be noted that the  command ```sudo apt-get install openocd``` <span style="color:red; font-weight:bold">does not</span> install the latest version of the OpenOCD and might create problem with flash and debug.
+3. **OpenOCD:** It is to be noted that the  command ```sudo apt-get install openocd``` *does not* install the latest version of the OpenOCD and might create problem with flash and debug.
 Therefore, it is advisable that you compile and install the OpenOCD from its official repository using following commands:
 ```
 git clone https://github.com/openocd-org/openocd.git
 cd openocd